2026 Caminos

 Suggested training plan and resources for walking

-Liz’s Getting Ready for Camino Guide, including advice on everything from daypacks to doing laundry on Camino to helping your family prepare for you to be away
+Liz’s Getting Ready for Camino Guide, including advice on everything from daypacks to doing laundry to helping your family prepare for you to be away

 Liz’s super detailed packing list which you can copy and adapt for yourself